corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 }
 ```

-CorDapp descriptor contains some generic information about a CorDapp, such as `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.
+CorDapp descriptor contains some generic information about a CorDapp, such as its `vendor`, `name`, `currentVersion`, `minimumVersion`, the `hash` of the jar file as well as the `vendorCertificate`, which the CorDapp jar can be validated with. `MinimumVersion` defines the minimum supported version of the CorDapp on this Business Network. `MinimumVersion` can be bumped by the BNO if a critical vulnerability has been discovered or if a new version of the CorDapp is not backward compatible.

 Each CorDapp definition can be associated with a *distribution mechanism*. *Distribution mechanism* defines how a CorDapp **can** be downloaded, however it wouldn't enforce a node to perform any particular **action**. *Node administrators* will be able to specify what to do in a response to a new update availability or a minimum version bump.
 For example this could be such things as to send an email or to raise a warning on the monitoring system or to download a CorDapp into a local folder and etc. This configuration will be done on a *node level* (described in the further sections), as it might vary from a node to node even within a single BN.
 It will be up to *node administrators* to configure their CDS CorDapps and to find the right balance between automation and their internal security policies.
 More about automations is described in the further sections.